-In early January, LEAs were emailed the updated School Year 2021-22 Initial Contact Letter and Intent to Participate form.
+The Initial Contact Letter & Intent to Participate form has been updated: School Year 2022-23 Initial Contact Letter and Intent to Participate form.
 Use the updated form.
 By January 31, each private school identified in the LEA's diligent search must be mailed this form, requesting return of the Intent to Participate portion.
 In addition to email, LEAs should use certified mail and retain proof of mailing.
+Upload proof of mailing materials to your MCAPS LEA Doc Library, Intent-to-Participate folder, for monitors.

-If a private school has not responded within two weeks of mailing, the LEA must begin additional contact attempts, including phone calls and emails, and retain phone log and email evidence.
-A private school remaining unresponsive past the 30-day deadline will be considered non-participating for SY21-22, absent good cause.
+If a private school has not responded within two weeks of mailing, the LEA must begin additional contact attempts, including phone calls and emails, and retain phone log and email evidence (upload to MCAPS).
+A private school remaining unresponsive past the 30-day deadline will be considered non-participating for SY22-23, absent good cause.

-The Initial Contact Letter gives the private school an overview of equitable services, including brief snapshots of the various Title programs that require equitable services.
+24 The Initial Contact Letter gives the private school an overview of equitable services, including brief snapshots of the various Title programs that require equitable services.
 The private school is invited to participate in programs of its choice and asked to return the last page of the form - the Intent to Participate portion - indicating whether or not it will participate, and in which programs.
-Program choice may be discussed in more detail during consultation.
+Program choice is tentative at this point and must be discussed in more detail during consultation.